camunda/camunda-platform-helm/charts/camunda-platform/README.md

   |_ postgresql
 ```

+> [!NOTE]
-> :bulb: Please note that the Connectors and Web Modeler components are part of the main chart and not implemented as sub-charts.
+> Please note that the Connectors and Web Modeler components are part of the main chart and not implemented as sub-charts.

 For example, Camunda Identity utilizes Keycloak and allows you to manage users, roles, and permissions
 for Camunda 8 components.